Your Child's Checkup: 9 Months

 - To , close bathroom doors, keep toilet seats down, and always supervise around water (including baths).

-- (or other screen time, including computers) can interfere with the brain development of young children.
-Therefore, TV is not recommended for those under 2 years old.
+- (or other screen time, including computers) is not recommended for babies this young.

 These checkup sheets are consistent with the American Academy of Pediatrics (AAP)/Bright Futures guidelines.